Stephen S. Mulkey

-Stephen S. Mulkey was the CEO and President of Unity College located in Unity, Maine from 2011 to 2015.
+Stephen S. Mulkey was the CEO and President of Unity College from 2011 to 2015.
 He also led a major divestment effort from fossil fuels and promoted sustainable construction on the college's campus.
+Under Mulkey, Unity adopted sustainability as the lens through which all academics were viewed.

+Since leaving Unity, Mulkey has been an advocate for combating climate change.